DiogoRHJMatos/COM525AE1/README.md

 ### Research

 Navigation may be one of the most important components of any website, if not the most important.
-Having an exciting and well-designed website is useless if the users are unable to explore and navigate around it (Balanco, data).
+Having an exciting and well-designed website is useless if the users are unable to explore and navigate around it (Balanco, n.d.).

 There are several different ways to design navigation.
 The most common ones are a header on the top, which can be both fixed or stationary, a dropdown menu, or even the famous hamburger side menu (Anon, 2020).

-As pointed by Costa (data), having a good navigation design can enhance a user’s understanding, give them the confidence to explore the website while also provide credibility to a product.
+As pointed by Costa (2020), having a good navigation design can enhance a user’s understanding, give them the confidence to explore the website while also provide credibility to a product.

 ### Evaluation of guidelines